cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 For example, $C_(1133) = C_(13)$, $C_(1323) = C_(2313) = C_(54) = C_(45)$ and $C_(1112) = C_(1121) = C_(16) = C_(61)$.

 Thus the tensor $arrow.l.r(C)$ has 21 independent constants in the most general case.
 However, due to symmetries, different crystal structures have less independent constants.
-In this study we will see the particular case of the cubic solids, which have only 3 independent constants.
+In this study we will see the particular case of isotropic solids which have only two independent constants and cubic solids, which have only three independent constants.

 == Restrictions between the constants in every crystal structure<section:Constant_Restrictions>